lkmhaqer/gtools-python/README.md

 * Check out the code: `git clone https://github.com/lkmhaqer/gtools-python.git`
 * Move to your new directory: `cd gtools-python`

-Once you have your database, and user setup for mysql, simply run django's migrate command.
+Setup a database, and user with permissions to it, then update gtools/settings.py with these details.
+Now you're ready to run django's migrate command.
 Alternatively, set the backend to sqlite3 in gtools/settings.py (see example below "SQLite Settings") and specifiy a file instead of using mysql, then migrate.

 * Django's migrate command: `python manage.py migrate`
 * Create an admin user: `python manage.py createsuperuser`